 Where will we go on our guide trip?

 This depends primarily on two things: one being what you want to gain from the day and the other being what areas are fishing best.
 The benefit of being us is we spend 300+ days on the water, meaning we are constantly in tune to what's happening and where.
 The benefit of being you is having access to us, meaning we will get you to places we think offer the best chance of success.

-What's the difference between the fly fishing class and a guide trip?
+What's the difference between the trout school classes and a guide trip?

 On a guide trip, the focus is primarily spending time on the water: working on your casting, drift, hook set, and playing fish is how your day will be spent.
 During the fly fishing class you will learn a lot more of the back end information of fly fishing: how to rig up, tie knots, read water, identify bugs, etc., will be covered followed by a semi brief stint on the water.
 Your choice of experience has a lot to do with your individualized goals.